-Study Sites: Approximately 7 sites in the United States, 1 site in Puerto Rico, and approximately 67 sites globally.
+Study Sites: Approximately 7 sites in the United States and approximately 67 sites globally.

 Study Population: Subjects with relapsed/refractory (R/R) CLL with or without the 17p deletion or TP53 mutation, including subjects with an unknown status, as well as R/R CLL subjects who have been previously treated with B-cell receptor inhibitor (BCRi) therapy.